rywible/wrela6/docs/design/compiler-pipeline-design.md

 CST reconstructs source exactly.
 HIR nodes keep source origins.
 Project modules and stdlib modules follow the same semantic rules.
-Replacement stdlibs can declare and wrap the same platform primitives as the default stdlib.
+Any ordinary source module can declare and wrap the same platform primitives as the selected stdlib if its declarations certify against the selected target catalog.
 No source module can redefine a target primitive contract; it can only declare a matching `platform fn` binding.
 Source `platform fn` declarations are untrusted handles until certified against